STulling/portfolio/content/post/hacking-embedded-devices.md

 ![Get thwarted nerd](cassida/too_easy2.png)

 Darn, it seemed too easy anyway.
-I'm glad to see _Mike Bodine_ is on top of his game, completely thwarting any attempts to get some firmware updates.
+I'm glad to see _"Mike Bodine"_ is on top of his game, completely thwarting any attempts to get some firmware updates.

 #### "The Spanish Strategy"™